nishanttaneja/Flash-Chat/README.md

 #  Flash Chat
-A native iOS Chatting Application.
+A native iOS Chatting Application using Firestore.

 This application is part of <a href="https://www.udemy.com/course/ios-13-app-development-bootcamp/"> iOS Application Development Bootcamp </a> course by Dr. Angela Yu, TheAppBrewery.